crossminer/scava-docs/docs/developers-guide/runing-from-sources/analysis-platform.md

 Import all projects from the top level directory of the Scava code (`File -> Import -> Maven -> Existing Maven Projects`), and wait for all the projects to compile without errors.

-In the case that Eclipse IDE may trigger errors related to "Plugin execution not covered by lifecycle configuration: org.eclipse.tycho:tycho-compiler-plugin:1.1.0:compile".
+In the case that the Eclipse IDE may trigger errors related to "Plugin execution not covered by lifecycle configuration: org.eclipse.tycho:tycho-compiler-plugin:1.1.0:compile".
 Right-click on one of them, select Quick Fix, let Eclipse install the appropriate M2E connectors and restart:

 <img src="images/m2e-connectors.png" height="500px" width="500px"><br/>
 Figure-02: Install m2e-connectors plugins.